Skip to main content

 • One vote per unique residential IP: a 500-vote order is 500 distinct addresses, which per-IP dedup on Woobox, Votigo, Second Street and standalone galleries reads as 500 real voters

-• Country-matched IP targeting so a regional cutest-baby contest never shows a suspicious flood of foreign votes
+• Country-matched IP targeting so a regional cutest-baby contest never shows a suspicious flood of foreign votes to an organizer who knows the local community

 • Launch-period pricing — first 50 baby-contest orders 20% off, with the founder personally reviewing scoping on orders over 1,000 votes